 Next, add your soft or fresh fruits and/or veggies (2-3 cups), followed by leafy greens.
 If using leafy greens with a less powerful blender then I recommend that you blend your greens with the liquid base before adding anything else to the blender.
 This helps break down the greens and ensures you get a texture that is drinkable.

 I'm often asked about my preference - fresh or frozen fruits?
 If using fruit, I am a big fan of using frozen fruit since it eliminates the need to add any ice cubes.
 I like my smoothies icy and cold.
 Ice goes in after all your main ingredients but is purely optional.

-Consider adding protein powder, yogurt, flaxseed, chia seeds, oats, or nut butter.
+Consider adding protein powder, collagen, yogurt, flax seeds, chia seeds, oats, peanut butter, or other nut butter.
 I personally like adding greek yogurt as it adds protein, and it makes the smoothie creamy making it seem like even more of a treat.
 I will often add flaxseed since it is a great source of dietary fiber and omega-3.

 Frequently Asked Questions about Blending Smoothies

 You really only need three ingredients to make a smoothie: a fruit, a protein, and a liquid but we recommend two to three fruits and veggies for the best smoothies.
 To keep it simple, try a smoothie with spinach and fruit, such as blueberries, greek yogurt, and a little bit of milk or water for a delicious smoothie.

 If you are just starting out and not quite ready for a spinach smoothie recipe, then a strawberry and banana smoothie is one of the best fruit smoothies for beginners.
 It is a family favorite and protein powder can be added for a complete meal or snack.